Saturday, March 16, 2024

 Vancouver needs bus-bridges as much as Calgary, but of course Vancouver is slow to the party, once again.
-The 4 lane bottleneck, AKA the Cushing+Bridge in Calgary should get the Vancouver Chokepoint Award.
+The 4 lane bottleneck, AKA the Cushing+Bridge in Calgary could have gotten the Vancouver Chokepoint Award.
 There aren't any HOV lanes or even emergency lanes, just 2 lanes each way.
-What transformed this BC type bottleneck in Calgary into a semi-decent crossing, was the simple addition of a bus & bike bridge.
+However, what transformed this BC type bottleneck in Calgary into a semi-decent crossing, was the simple addition of a bus & bike bridge.
 The Greater Vancouver Area should have had bus & bike bridges built next to all of the regional crossings decades ago.
-However, that would go against the congestive planning approach, which is so intertwined within backward BC, but not in Alberta & Washington State.
+However, that would go against the congestive planning approach, which is so intertwined within backwards BC, but not in Alberta & Washington State.

-The new Pattullo+Bridge shouldn't require a bus & bike bridge to be built next to it, but it might eventually.
-If only it could have been properly designed in the first place to not just have 2 lanes each way, but a bus & HOV lane each way as well.
-Plus, built high & strong enough with a provision to allow LRT on a lower deck.
+The Pattullo Bridge replacement shouldn't require a bus & train bridge to be built next to it, but it might eventually.
+If only it could have been properly designed in the first place to not just have 2 lanes each way, but 2 bus & 2 HOV lanes as well.
+Plus, built high & strong enough with a provision to allow for LRT and trucks on a lower deck.

-Unfortunately, no one seriously planned to have an LRT line between NW & Surrey, because the Skytrain isn't a 24hr system.
+Unfortunately, no one seriously planned to have an express bus and an LRT line between NW & Surrey, because the Skytrain isn't a 24hr system.
 Overnight buses can't go on the Skybridge, because no one allowed for a provision to have a couple of bus lanes on it.
-Thus, the old & the new Pattullo Bridge will have no bus or emergency lanes.
-Even if someday the new Pattullo+Bridge is widened from 4 to 6 lanes, there still won't be any emergency lanes.
+Thus, the Pattullo Bridge replacement wont have any bus or emergency lanes.
+Even if someday the Pattullo Bridge replacement is widened from 4 to 6 lanes, there still won't be any emergency lanes and probably no bus and HOV lanes.

 Light_rail_in_Sydney, NSW.
 Once again, BC falls so far behind.
 BC was so quick to get rid of its streetcars before the 1960s.
 Where as NSW has been gradually reinstating a modern version of their old tram lines.